-- O7.21 Only the approved forms available from the HIC can be used to direct bill patients for optometric services and no other form can be used without the approval of the Commission. - (a) Form DB2
+- O7.21 Only the approved forms available from Medicare Australia can be used to direct bill patients for optometric services and no other form can be used without its approval. - (a) Form DB2

-It is loose leaf for imprinting and comprises a throw away cover sheet (after imprinting), a Medicare copy, a patient copy and a practitioner copy. - (b) Form DB4 This is a continuous stationery version of Form DB2 and has been designed for use on most office accounting machines.
+It is loose leaf for imprinting and comprises a throw away cover sheet (after imprinting), a Medicare copy, a patient copy and a practitioner copy.

+(b) Form DB4

+This is a continuous stationery version of Form DB2 and has been designed for use on most office accounting machines.